 What are the best Opera extensions?

-If you are looking for some best free Opera browser extensions, then you can check the list covered in this post above.
+If you are looking for the best free Opera browser extensions, then you can check the list covered in this post above.
 This list includes simple productivity add-ons to privacy and security-related Opera add-ons, etc. FB Purity, Turn Off Lights, Web of Trust, etc., are some good examples of best Opera extensions.
 Check them out.

 Which is better Opera or Opera GX?